MarcFaussurier/EventLoopForTheEarth/README.md

 ![C with minimalism logo](https://github.com/MarcFaussurier/CWithMinimalism/raw/master/images/CWM.png)

 Programmers shall think to the polution against better than anyone else.
-IT MANAGERS HAVE TO CHANGE THEIR FALSE POINT OF VIEW "Hardware is cheap, developers are expensives", THEY ARE WRONG BECAUSE THEY FORGOT THE POINT OF VIEW OF OUR EARTH. https://github.com/MarcFaussurier/CWithMinimalism )
+IT MANAGERS HAVE TO CHANGE THEIR FALSE POINT OF VIEW "Hardware is cheap, developers are expensives", THEY ARE WRONG BECAUSE THEY FORGOT THE POINT OF VIEW OF OUR EARTH.

+This project is built using https://github.com/MarcFaussurier/CWithMinimalism
 ______________________________

 The goal of this repository is to provide the easiest sample about how to use C(++) ecosystems in a portable environement with  still productivity in mind.
 The setup is about 3 shells commands only (see Get started bellow).
 Happy coding !